 It is hoped that the course will teach the inmates skills that they can employ both upon release and during their sentences, with the added benefit of this providing them with income to support the costs they face in prison.

-The first iteration of the course run by Hatboxco and a second class under Velma's Millinery and Accessories has now concluded.
+The first iteration of the course run by Hatboxco and a second class under Velma's Millinery and Accessories have now concluded.
 Following an extension to our funding grant, we are delighted to be running a third class later this year.

 This project is funded by the Australian High Commission's Department of Foreign Affairs and Trade (DFAT).